 If a person does not need to fast, they should be able to eat and drink normally.

-The foods that people eat can affect the level of triglycerides in their blood.
-Triglycerides are a type of fat in the blood.
-According to the paper above, a fasting blood test may be necessary when the results of a non-fasting blood test indicate a triglyceride level of 400 milligrams per deciliter (mg/dl) or higher.
+According to the guidelines, a fasting blood test may be necessary when the results of a non-fasting blood test indicate a triglyceride level of 400 milligrams per deciliter (mg/dL) or higher.
+Triglycerides are a type of fat in the blood, and the foods that people eat can affect the level of triglycerides in their blood.

-A person should discuss which type of test they will be having and whether or not they need to fast beforehand with a healthcare professional.
-Unless the healthcare professional requests otherwise, a person should be able to eat and drink normally before the test.
+It is best for a person to discuss with their doctor which type of test they will be having and whether or not they need to fast beforehand.
+Unless a healthcare professional requests otherwise, a person should be able to eat and drink normally before the test.

-Before a person has their cholesterol test, they should inform a healthcare professional about their family history of heart health and any symptoms or medical conditions they are currently experiencing.
+Before a person has their cholesterol test, it is best to inform a healthcare professional about their family history of heart health and any symptoms or medical conditions they are currently experiencing.

-The person should also let the healthcare professional know about any medications, vitamins, herbal remedies, or supplements that they are taking.
+It is also best to let the healthcare professional know about any medications, vitamins, herbal remedies, or supplements that they are taking.

 If the person is taking any medications that may affect their cholesterol levels, the healthcare professional may ask them to stop taking them for a period of time before their test.